 A good CIBIL score will enable the individual to have more lender options.
-A good score will provide the negotiating power to get the best interest rates in cases of car loans, personal loans and home loans, where interest rates varies across different lenders.
+A good score will provide the negotiating power to get the best interest rates in cases of car loans, personal loans and home loans, where interest rates vary across different lenders.

-Following factors are considered by the organization while calculating the CIBIL score:
+The following factors are considered by the organization while calculating the CIBIL score:

-The banks and financial institutions send personal and credit information to the credit bureaus which then collates all the information into a credit report and calculate credit score.
+The banks and financial institutions send personal and credit information to the credit bureaus which then collate all the information into a credit report and calculate a credit score.
 The credit bureau has a month-on-month record of the latest 3 years of your payment towards the bills and EMIs.Any default or delay in payment of EMI’s will affect the credit score as the credit report has the status of each account outstanding or settled.
-Credit history has 30% weightage in calculation of the CIBIL score.
+Credit history has 30% weightage in the calculation of the CIBIL score.

 Credit utilization percentage is how much is being owed to the lenders as a percentage of how much loan an individual can take.
 The credit limit and the amount of loan taken on it is used for calculating the credit utilization.
 Increasing credit utilization over time is seen negatively by the credit bureaus, because it depicts the rising burden of a person’s loan over time, giving a negative view to the credit bureau.
 Credit Utilization has a weightage of 25% while calculating the credit score.

 Credit Mix and Duration has a weightage of 25% on the CIBIL score.